Can Infrared Saunas Help Detox Black Mold Symptoms?

 Continuous mycotoxin contact leads to chronic inflammation across the body, which causes the immune system to stay in a constant state of high activity.
 This will trigger autoimmune responses where the body starts attacking its tissues.
 You may find that you take longer to heal from minor illnesses and wounds mend more slowly.

-How Saunas Help Detox Black Mold Exposure
+How the Infrared Sauna Benefits Detox for Black Mold Exposure

-Among many other benefits associated with regular and consistent time at the home sauna and cold plunging, sauna therapy can help detoxify after exposure to black mold.
+Among many other benefits associated with regular and consistent time at the sauna and cold plunging, sauna therapy can help detoxify after exposure to black mold.
 Here is how:

 Better Toxin Removal by Sweating